Lumuhod Ka sa Lupa

-Lumuhod Ka Sa Lupa is a Philippine television drama action series broadcast by TV5.
+Lumuhod Ka Sa Lupa (international title: Just Revenge) is a Philippine television drama action series broadcast by TV5.
 Directed by Albert S. Langitan and Roderick P. Lindayag, it stars Kiko Estrada, Sarah Lahbati, Sid Lucero, Rhen Escaño and Gardo Versoza.
 The series is based on the 1986 film of the same title.
-It premiered on April 8, 2024, on the network's Hapon Champion line up.
-The series concluded on May 2, 2025, with a total of 273 episodes.
-It was replaced by Totoy Bato in its timeslot.
+It aired the network's Hapon Champion line up and worldwide on Kapatid Channel from April 8, 2024 to May 2, 2025, replacing Wanted sa Radyo and was replaced by Totoy Bato.

 Plot

 Norman Dela Cruz aims of becoming a lawyer.
 Norman's life takes a dramatic turn when a land dispute between his mother Tacing and her estranged brother Benito Balmores ends in tragedy.
 Determined to avenge his mother, Norman finds himself conflicted as he falls for Benito's daughter, Mercy Balmores, who is now married to Miguel Aguirre.
 As Norman, now known as the successful lawyer Abraham Espiritu, grapples with his desire for revenge and his suppressed feelings for Mercy, the boundaries between justice and love blur.